s-fleck/lgr/README.md

 logging](https://docs.python.org/3/library/logging.html) or [Apache
 Log4j](https://logging.apache.org/log4j/2.x/) will feel at home.
-User that are proficient with R6 classes will also find it easy to extend and customise lgr, for example with their own appenders Loggers or Appenders.
+User that are proficient with R6 classes will also find it easy to extend and customize lgr, for example with their own appenders Loggers or Appenders.

 ## Features